Depleted Georgetown beats old Big East rival Syracuse 89-79

 Syracuse: As if it wasn’t obvious enough following double-digit losses to Oklahoma State, Penn State and Iowa, it’s going to be a tough slog for Syracuse once ACC begins after some winnable home games the rest of the month.

 Georgetown: The Hoyas beat Syracuse at a low point in Boeheim’s tenure, but it only gets harder from here.
-Despite Boeheim’s endorsement, a lack of depth could hurt Georgetown as it gets into Big East play.
+The transfer exodus has left Georgetown with seven scholarship players in their rotation and nine overall.

 UP NEXT